seng438-winter-2023/seng438-a3-espresso11/seng438-a3-team_number.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

-In class DataUtilities, some of the test cases we designed using coverage information are as follows:
-CalculateRowTotalOutOfBounds()

-NegativeRow()

-create2DNumberArrayNullArgument()

-cloneNegative()

-clonePositive()

-For the first three test cases (CalculateRowTotalOutOfBounds(), NegativeRow() and create2DNumberArrayNullArgument()), an IndexOtOfBoundsException was expected which we did not cover in the previous assignment.

-For clones, we desiged some test cases which are cloneNegative() and clonePositive().
-These test cases allowed us to increase the branch coverage.

-We increased branch coverage by introducing new tests.
-Additionally, we increased line coverage by getting our code to run through more lines and we increased method coverage by including more methods.
+Some test cases we designed using coverage information are CalculateRowTotalOutOfBounds(), NegativeRow() and create2DNumberArrayNullArgument() in DataUtilites.
+These test cases expect an IndexOutOfBoundsException which we did not cover before.
+Additionally, we designed some test cases for clones which are cloneNegative() and clonePositive() in DataUtilities.
+These test cases allowed us to increase the overall coverage.
+Since we now had more lines in our code, the percentage of green lines to red lines increased and hence our overall line percentage increased.
+Moreover, sincee we added more methods, our total methods increased to about 82 in range and 30 in data utilities.
+This significantly increased our method coverage as well.
+Lastly, since there were more bytes in each line, our instruction coverage increased drastically as well.
+In conclusion, adding the five tests mentioned above, our test coverage for line, method and instruction increased for both, our Range tests as well as DataUtilities Tests

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)